clearcareer/CherylLin/_education/honors-specialization-in-physiology.md

 years: 2013 - Present
 degree: Bachelors
 institution: University of Western Ontario
-description: 'Studying a Bachelors of Medical Science, with a honors specialization in Physiology'
+description: 'Studying a Bachelors of Medical Science, with an honors specialization in Physiology'
 ---

-Studying a Bachelors of Medical Science, with a honors specialization in Physiology
+Studying a Bachelors of Medical Science, with an honors specialization in Physiology

 Institution: University of Western Ontario